LinuxBeaver/LinuxBeaver/README.md

   ![image preview](effects4.png )

-  This filter also ships with GEGL Inner Glow and GEGL Bevel and Glass on Text which are useful operations on their own.
+  This filter also ships with GEGL Inner Glow and GEGL Bevel and GEGL Glass on Text which are useful operations on their own.

 ## 2. Custom Bevel